English Academy

 The English Academy fosters a love of literature and the English language through the delivery of college English courses at every level.
-We strive to incorporate texts that represent Indigenous ways of knowing, doing and being, and texts that celebrate the diverse cultures of our students.
-In each course, we address literacy and language needs through the context of relevant text types.
+We strive to incorporate texts that represent Indigenous ways of knowing, doing and being, texts that celebrate the diverse cultures of our students, and texts that explore the current reality of the world we live in.
+In each course, we address literacy and language needs through a variety of relevant text types, assessment items and classwork tasks.

 Completion of courses in this Academy will assist you in developing: